o3de/sig-graphics-audio/rfcs/MaterialComputeShader/RFC_MaterialWithComputeShaders.md

 {
     "Source" : "TEMPLATE_AZSL_PATH",
     // The shader code historically assumed the shaders are pixel shader,
     // but this is a compute shader.
-With the SAMPLE_LEVEL_LOD macro, the shader code
+With the CS_SAMPLERS macro, the shader code
-    // will call Texture2D.SampleLevel() instead of Texture2D.Sample()
+    // will call Texture2D.SampleLevel(coord, 0) instead of Texture2D.Sample(coord)
     "Definitions": [
-        "SAMPLE_LEVEL_LOD=0"
+        "CS_SAMPLERS"
     ],

     "ProgramSettings":